• Skip to primary navigation

 Below are step-by-step instructions on how to make egg drop soup:

-First in a measuring cup with a lip or a small bowl, beat your eggs until smooth and set aside.
-Tip: Using a measuring cup with a lip will make the pouring process easier.
+1. Beat eggs: In a measuring cup with a spout or a small bowl, beat the eggs until smooth and set aside.
+(Tip: Using a measuring cup with a spout helps to create even, thin egg ribbons later).

-Then in a separate small bowl, combine cornstarch and water until starch has dissolved and set aside.
+1. Make cornstarch slurry: In a separate small bowl, combine the cornstarch and water until starch has dissolved and set aside.

-In a medium size pot, add chicken stock and scallion whites only (reserve the green parts as a garnish for later).
-Cover and bring to boil over medium high heat.
+1. Make soup base: In a medium pot, add chicken stock and scallion whites only.
+Cover and bring to boil over medium-high heat.

-Season broth with chicken stock powder, sesame oil, salt and white pepper.
-Mix well.
+Season broth with chicken stock powder, sesame oil, salt and white pepper and mix.

-Season broth with chicken stock powder, sesame oil, salt and white pepper.
-Mix well.
+1. Season soup: Season broth with chicken stock powder, sesame oil, salt and white pepper and stir.

-• Leftover soup will last up to 4 days stored in an airtight container in the fridge.
-To reheat this soup, simply re-boil over the stove top or microwave with a cover until warm.
+• Egg drop soup will last up to 4 days stored in an airtight container in the fridge, once cooled.
+To enjoy, reheat in the microwave or on the stovetop until hot throughout.

 • Freezer-friendly?
-I don't recommend freezing egg drop soup as the freezer makes the eggs taste rubbery.
+I don't recommend freezing egg drop soup as the freezer will cause the eggs to taste rubbery.

 Pairing Suggestions